 This patio cover features rustic wood beams and columns that add visual warmth and character to the space.
 Meanwhile, designer Shoshanna Shapiro or Sho & Co. added hanging plants and farmhouse-style light fixtures to the ceiling to underscore the home's aesthetic.

 If you are building a patio cover for a modern home, then look no further than a frameless glass structure.

-Parasols can be freestanding, with a heavyweight base, or supported by your patio table.
+Umbrellas can be freestanding, with a heavyweight base, or supported by your patio table.
 They can be prone to wind damage so always lay flat when not in use.
-A cantilever parasol has the pole at one side, which may better suit your furniture layout, and often pivot to follow the sun so you’re not blinded halfway through lunch.
+A cantilever umbrella has the pole at one side, which may better suit your furniture layout, and often pivot to follow the sun so you’re not blinded halfway through lunch.

 A pergola shouldn't be resigned to country homes.
-In fact, a modern scheme can hugely benefit from a structural design, such as this one.
+In fact, a modern scheme can hugely benefit from contemporary pergola ideas and structural design, such as this one above.

 Any garden structure should be considered in relation to the house.
 That's not to say it needs to match exactly – old meets new is very popular right now – but your choice should be sympathetic.

 Inspired by a pergola designed by Hay Joung Hwang for the 2016 RHS Chelsea Flower Show, the owner asked her builder to work with garden designer Virginie Vallee of Square Garden Design to create a similar feature.
 The result is a pergola that complements the modern garden design without being an eyesore.

 If there is space, a pergola with climbers is a beautiful way to bring shade to a garden or terrace and is also a natural way to incorporate garden privacy ideas into your space, whether you're designing a charming cottage patio or a sleek and modern version.